 Linux Command line offers more flexibility and control than GUI.
-A number of people prefer to use the command line than GUI because it is easier and quicker to use than GUI.
+A number of people prefer to use the command line over GUI because it is easier and quicker to use than GUI.
 Using the command line, it is easier to automate the tasks using one line.
 In addition, it utilizes fewer resources than GUI.

 Downloading files is a routine task that is normally performed every day that can include file types like ZIP, TAR, ISO, PNG, etc. you can simply and quickly perform this task using the command line terminal.
 It requires only using your keyboard.
 So today, I will show you how you can download a file using the command line in Linux.
 There are normally two known ways to do this, that is using wget and curl utility.
-For this article, I am using Ubuntu 20.04 LTS for describing the procedure.
+For this article, I am using Ubuntu for describing the procedure.
 But the same commands will work on other Linux distributions like Debian, Gentoo, and CentOS too.

 Download files using Curl